-Nothing in this handbook replaces or substitutes any student rights as guaranteed by the Individuals with Disabilities Education Act (IDEA) or state law.
-Students with a disability will always be entitled to the rights and protections afforded to them by state and federal law.
+Nothing in this handbook replaces or substitutes any student rights as guaranteed by the IDEA or state law.
+Students with a disability will always be entitled to the rights and protections afforded to them by state and federal law

 For information regarding students with disabilities, including students in the referral process, please refer to the JCPS Exceptional Child Education Procedures Manual, available on the JCPS website, 707 KAR 1:002 to 707 KAR 1:380, and Federal Regulation 34 F.R.
 Part 300.